Tackling Your Work as a TeamNot a PI Client? Request a Demo

 By adding individual team members to this grid, you’ll learn more about their unique behavioral strengths and caution areas.
 The software will then take the aggregate of these results, and reveal the team’s collective behavioral identity, or “Team Type.”

 Work Styles can also be used to map the team’s abilities to the Strategy Type your team is pursuing.
 By seeing that your Team Type and Strategy Type are aligned, you can ensure you’re playing to your people’s strengths—and setting the team up for success.

 Click below to learn about each Work Styles quadrant.

 When you click on a person, you’ll see their behavioral profile at a glance.
 Understanding each team member’s preferred communication style can help foster better working relationships.

-All teams have certain strengths and blind spots.
-Team Discovery allows teams to see where they’re well suited to the work to be done, and where they’ll need to flex toward a different quadrant to execute goals.
+All teams have certain strengths and caution areas.
+PI Design allows teams to see where they’re well suited to tackle the work to be done, and where they’ll need to flex toward a different quadrant to execute their goals.

-Understanding where gaps exist between your team’s natural behaviors and your business strategy is just the beginning.
-Everyone on the team must understand the team’s collective behavioral style (or Team Type) in the context of the work to be done to continually adapt.
+Understanding where gaps exist between your team’s natural behaviors and your strategy objectives is just the beginning.
+Everyone on the team must understand the team’s collective behavioral style (i.e., Team Type) in the context of the work to be done to continually adapt.
 Leaders play a pivotal role in coaching teams to flex their strengths and weaknesses alike to achieve their goals.

-Curious about the science behind the Behavioral Assessment?
+Curious about the science behind the PI Behavioral Assessment?